parkermac/LO/driver/README.md

 - It should run on both **klone** and **mox** in the hyak system.
 You need to set specifics about each machine for each user in `LO_user/get_lo_info.py`.
 - There is a new [tag_alt] logic which allows you to add new forcing variations to some existing [gtag], but do all the ROMS writing to a different [gtag].
 The [tag_alt] flag refers to the existing one where the forcing is read from.

-#### `driver_roms0.py`

-This is for running the updated ROMS code, such as the uu0k executable.
-It currently only runs on klone.
-It relies on new "0" versions of the LO/dot_in/shared batch scripts.

 #### `driver_roms1.py`

 This is meant to be an update to the current forecast driver `driver_roms.py`, with several improvements:

-- Run forecast as three separate days
+- Runs forecast as three separate days.
-- Save blowup log and last history file (and clean these up later)
+- Saves blowup log and last history file (and cleans these up later).
-- add timestamp and history file number info to stdout when blowup happens.
+- Adds timestamp and history file number info to stdout when blowup happens.
-- this is the first use of the newly-reorganized batch files, kept in LO/driver/batch, and with numbers (e.g klone1_) corresponding to the driver.
+- This is the first use of the newly-reorganized batch files, kept in `LO/driver/batch`, and with numbers (e.g klone1_) corresponding to the driver.
+- This also works with the updated ROMS executables such as uu0k.
+It knows where to look for them by seeing if the first letter of the ex_name is repeated.
+- No longer requires the -s kwarg unless the start_type is new (because the default is continuation).

 ---

 #### `driver_post.py`

 This is for running all the post-processing jobs.
 It is mainly aimed at the daily forecast.
 It checks to see that all expected history files are in place before beginning.

+---

+#### `driver_post1.py`

+This is for running all the post-processing jobs.
+It is mainly aimed at the daily forecast.
+It checks to see that all expected history files are in place before beginning.

+It is designed to work with a forecast that shows up as three separate days, as would be produced by `driver_roms1.py`.

 ---